Lefteris-Souflas/Multiple-Regression-Project/README.md

 # Multiple Regression Project

-Assignment 2 for the Statistics I Course of AUEB's MSc in Business Analytics
+Assignment 2 for the Statistics I Course of AUEB's MSc in Business Analytics.

 ## Assignment 2